xotosphere/xotoboil-fullstack-todolist/README.md

 # xotoboil-springrest-boilerplate

-This is a small boilerplate : full stack app with React + Spring Boot
+This is a small boilerplate : Full stack app with React + Spring Boot